How to Keep a Potted Christmas Tree Alive So You Can Plant It Afterward

 Small conifer tree in a black plastic pot in a tree nursery

-Once you’ve obtained your live potted Christmas tree, it’s a matter of keeping it alive until after the New Year.
-Spending a few weeks inside is not exactly something these conifer trees like, but it is possible to make its stay in your house a successful one with a little extra care!
+Once you bring your living Christmas tree home, the goal is to keep it alive until after the New Year.
+Spending a few weeks inside is not exactly something these conifers like, so you’ll want to take good care of your tree to make its temporary stay in your house (and its eventual transition outside) a smooth one.

 Provide enough light